Coronavirus hits migrant hostel as Greece plans to ease lockdown

-Dozens of migrants in a hostel in southern Greece tested positive for the coronavirus on Tuesday as the government set a date to start a gradual easing of a lockdown.
+Dozens of migrants, including many single-parent families, accomodated at a hostel in southern Greece tested positive for the coronavirus on Tuesday as the government prepared for a gradual easing of a broad lockdown from April 27.
 Compared with Italy, Spain, France and Britain, Greece's toll from the coronavirus is low, but concern is mounting over its migrant population.

 The hostel has been quarantined since April 16, the third migrant facility in the country to be hit by the virus.
 The 497 people who live and work there were tested after a pregnant woman tested positive last week, the migration minister said.
 Among the migrants, mainly from Africa, are many children, officials said.